As Five

-As Five (English title: We Are Five) is a Brazilian comedy-drama streaming television series created by Cao Hamburger for Globoplay.
+As Five (English title: We Are Five) is a Brazilian comedy-drama television series created by Cao Hamburger for Globoplay.
 It was produced by TV Globo's production division Estúdios Globo, as a spin-off of Malhação: Viva a Diferença, and premiered on the streaming service on 12 November 2020.
 Starring Ana Hikari, Gabriela Medvedovski, Daphne Bozaski, Manoela Aliperti and Heslaine Vieira, the series brings back characters from the original series.

 On 16 July 2020, the series was renewed for a second season, which premiered on 8 February 2023.
 On 29 June 2021, a third season was confirmed.
 The seasons were produced together in 2022.
+The third and final season premiered on 1 March 2024.

 Synopsis

 After six years without seeing each other (and three years since their last group chat on social media), friends Benê, Keyla, Tina, Lica and Ellen are reunited in the Greater São Paulo and realize that the affection and admiration they feel for each other has never been lost, even after so long apart.
-At the height of being 25 year olds, they are all grappling with personal, professional and relationship conflicts.
+At the height of being 25-year-olds, they are all grappling with personal, professional and relationship conflicts.
 Together, they feel stronger to face the dilemmas of adult life common to Generation Z.